 The Retirement Plan as constituted on October 1, 2001 between the City and Public Employees Retirement System.
-This plan shall be maintained at the current benefit level, for the duration of this Memorandum of Understanding.
+This plan shall be maintained at the current benefit

 - 1. Effective April 1, 1997, the individual employees did and shall continue to make their own normal employee contributions to CalPERS, in the amount of 7%, and they shall have the option to have those payments tax deferred under IRS Policy and Rule 414(h)(2) unless the IRS or Franchise Tax Board indicates that such contributions are taxable income subject to withholding. - 2.
 At the time of the City's withdrawal from the Federal Insurance Contribution Act (FICA) on January 1, 1983, each employee was entitled to the Public Employees Retirement System 1959 Survivors Benefit coverage.
 The City has amended its contract with CalPERS to provide for the option of 1959 Survivor Benefit third level coverage. - 3.
 All employees were covered by the Public Employees Retirement System Survivors Continuance at the time of the City's withdrawal from the Federal Insurance Contribution Act (FICA). - 4.
 The employees are covered by the 2% at Age 55 Retirement Formula.
-The City shall provide the CalPERS single highest year retirement benefit. - 1.5.
-Cost Sharing Miscellaneous Classifications
+The City shall provide the CalPERS single highest year retirement benefit. - 5.
+Cost Sharing - Miscellaneous Classifications

-The City shall contract with CalPERS for Variable Rate Cost Sharing of up to the Permanent Cost Share of 1.868% under Government Code Section

-20516(a), based on the optional benefits established in the Miscellaneous Plan of the City's contract with CalPERS for the 2%@55 and One-Year Final Compensation Optional Benefits.
-This PERS contract amendment shall take effect no earlier than January 1, 2013.
-Effective the first day of the next full pay period following the effective date of the PERS contract amendment, in In addition to the current 7% employee contribution, employees in the Miscellaneous Classifications covered by this MOU shall contribute an additional 1.868% of the employee's PERSable earnings towards the employer retirement contribution.
+The City shall contract with CalPERS for Variable Rate Cost Sharing of up to the Permanent Cost Share of 1.868% under Government Code Section 20516(a), based on the optional benefits established in the Miscellaneous Plan of the City's contract with CalPERS for the 2%@55 and One-Year Final Compensation Optional Benefits.
+In addition to the current 7% employee contribution, employees in the Miscellaneous Classifications covered by this MOU shall contribute an additional 1.868% of the employee's PERSable earnings towards the employer retirement contribution.
 This 8.868% contribution shall be in accordance with Section 414(h)(2) of the Internal Revenue Code whereby employee contributions shall be tax deferred and not subject to taxation until the time of constructive receipt.